Root cause analysis

 Why time correlation alone isn't effective

 Time correlation alone is ineffective in identifying the root cause of many performance problems.
-Consider for example a simple time correlation in which a 'Service A' calls a 'Service B'.
-The first event in this problem evolution sequence is a slow down on 'Service B'.
-The next event in the problem evolution sequence is a slow down on 'Service A'.
-In this case, time correlation would seem to work pretty well for indicating the root cause of the problem: The slow down on 'Service B' led sequentially to the slow down on Service A. This is however a very simplistic problem.
+Consider, for example, a simple time correlation in which a Service A calls a Service B. The first event in this problem evolution sequence is a slowdown on Service B. The next event in the problem evolution sequence is a slowdown on Service A. In this case, time correlation would seem to work pretty well for indicating the root cause of the problem: the slowdown on Service B led sequentially to the slowdown on Service A. This is however a very simplistic problem.

 What if the events in the problem evolution sequence are more nuanced and open to interpretation?
-What if for example 'Service A' has a long history of performance problems?
-With such knowledge it becomes impossible to say conclusively that the slow down on 'Service A' was caused by the slow down on 'Service B'.
-It may be that 'Service A' is simply experiencing another in a history of performance issues.
+What if, for example, Service A has a long history of performance problems?
+With such knowledge, it becomes impossible to say conclusively that the slowdown on Service A was caused by the slowdown on Service B. It may be that Service A is simply experiencing another in a history of performance issues.
 Such subtleties make time correlation alone ineffective in conclusively pinpointing the root cause of many performance problems.

 A context-aware approach for the detection of interdependent events

-The image below shows how Dynatrace automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
-According to this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
-The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 exhibits also abnormal behavior.
-In addition, all dependencies of Service 1 do show abnormal behavior and are part of the root-cause of the overall problem.
+The image below shows how Davis automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
+In this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
+The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 also exhibits abnormal behavior.
+In addition, all dependencies of Service 1 show abnormal behavior and are part of the root cause of the overall problem.

 Drill down to code-level details of a detected root-cause component